Ogmore centre: Today

 In 2007 Kingswood offered to pay an economic rent and provide the funding to upgrade the facility or purchase the centre outright so it could continue as a residential education facility with preferential rates for local children, but BCBC declined to explore either of these possibilities further and declared the Trust to be in breach of their lease agreement.
 Bridgend refused any variation of the lease agreement thereby forcing Kingswood to vacate the centre and further declines of local or central funding put a huge strain on the trust that had originally saved the centre.
 The doors were closed its doors in December 2007 with the loss of local jobs.

 The Glamorgan Gazette reported that Bridgend had secretly identified the site as potentially generating £7m revenues during a difficult budgetary period.
 A planning application by BCBC to demolish the centre and build some 84 houses was submitted in 2009.
 Wig Fach Property Company are competing for planning permission to also develop the site together with the adjacent caravan park to build some 130 houses.
 Wig Fach have said they would keep the education facility and are prepared to look again at the Kingswood proposal.
 However their plan provides for the demolition and change of use of more than 50% of the residential capacity so vital to the ongoing viability of the site for residential education.

 In August 2009 Kingswood Centres restated their commitment to re-open the centre with a £2-£3 million investment at a local resident community meeting.
 Attempts were still under way from local groups, the trustees of Ogmore Centre and Kingswood, to allow the centre to reopen in 2010.

-Sadly, this never occurred and the Centre was subsequently sold for the construction of new housing.
+This never occurred and the Centre was subsequently sold for the construction of new housing.
 The development was begun toward the end of 2014 and completed in 2018 with the construction of over 70 new homes.
 The builders were David Wilson Ltd who are part of the Barrett Group.

 Many people who attended the Ogmore Centre have gone in to be famous in their own right including sports men and women and musicians.